-- 1. NOT PERFORMED.
-Testing to determine the NOx and CO emission rates from FGICENGINES1-8 has yet to be performed during the current ROP cycle.
+- 1. NOT EVALUATED.
+Testing to determine the NOx and CO emission rates from FGICENGINES1-8 has yet to be performed during the current ROP cycle; testing is required to be performed by July 22, 2020.
 Testing was last performed on July 27, 2010, which demonstrated compliance with the allowable NOx and CO emission rates at that time. - 2.
-NOT PERFORMED.
-Testing to determine the HCl emission rate from FGICENGINES1-8 has yet to be performed during the current ROP cycle.
+NOT EVALUATED.
+Testing to determine the HCl emission rate from FGICENGINES1-8 has yet to be performed during the current ROP cycle; testing is required to be performed by July 22, 2020.
 Testing was last performed on July 27, 2010, which demonstrated compliance with the allowable HCl emission rate at that time.

 - 1. IN COMPLIANCE.
 Total flow of LFG from the landfill to FGICENGINES1-8 is continuously monitored and recorded.
 Records were provided to AQD during the inspection. - 2.
 IN COMPLIANCE.
 Facility calculates and records the total cubic feet of LFG fed to FGICENGINES1-8 on a monthly and 12-month rolling basis.
 Records were provided to AQD during the inspection. - 3.
 IN COMPLIANCE.
 Btu content of the LFG is monitored and recorded on a monthly basis.
 Records were provided to AQD during the inspection. - 4.
 IN COMPLIANCE.
 Facility monitors and records the temperature of air/fuel mixture at least once per day.
 AQD reviewed the daily records while on site. - 5.
 IN COMPLIANCE.
 A review of daily temperature records did not show any occurrences of temperature exceedances greater than 5°F over the maximum air/fuel mixture temperature observed during the most recent performance test.
 EUICENGINE\3 tested at 175°F during the performance test conducted on July 27, 2010, and therefore no engine in FGICENGINES1-8 can exceed 180°F during operation.
-Based on the approved testing protocol in accordance with FGICENGINES1-8, S.C.
-V.1, EUICENGINE\3 was determined to be the "worst case" engine and results were applied to all engines in FGICENGINES1-8. - 6.
+Based on the approved testing protocol in accordance with FGICENGINES1-8, SC V.1, EUICENGINE\3 was determined to be the "worst case" engine and results were applied to all engines in FGICENGINES1-8. - 6.
 IN COMPLIANCE.
 Facility maintains records of the identification and specification of each engine in FGICENGINES1-8, as required in this condition.
 These records were provided to AQD during the inspection.

 - 1. IN COMPLIANCE.
 Deviations are reported pursuant to GC 21 and 22 of Part A. - 2.
 IN COMPLIANCE.
 Semiannual reports of monitoring and deviations are submitted by March 15 (for reporting period July 1 through December 31) and September 15 (for reporting period January 1 through June 30) each year, as required per GC 23 of Part A. - 3.
 IN COMPLIANCE.
 Annual compliance certification is submitted by March 15 for the previous calendar year, as required per GC 19 and 20 of Part A. - 4.
 IN COMPLIANCE.
 Facility is required to notify AQD of any engine replacement within 30 days of replacement, including the engine identification and specifications required in this condition.
+Notification was made to AQD within 30 days following the replacement of EUICENGINE\7 on July 23, 2019.